Answer:

 Explanation:

 The investment tax incentive helps corporations to exclude a portion of the expense including its investment towards taxes.
 This raises disposable income unintentionally.
 This increase in household inflation rate is contributing to something like an increase in the rate of trade.As either the significance of the domestic country's currency, export industries decreasing trend as well as imports rise, resulting throughout a decline throughout the terms of payment.
-The capital flows grow and indeed the outflow declines even as actual interest rates go up, the decline in net investment output.The________ of the message is based on the number of times an average person in the target market is exposed to a message.
+The capital flows grow and indeed the outflow declines even as actual interest rates go up, the decline in net investment output.Assessment

 A customer hands you $3,850 in cash and would like to purchase 14 prepaid cards of